 All meals and beverages are included in the package.
 Food has always played an important role in station life and Bullo River Station honours the tradition while bringing a modern touch to the table.
 Breakfasts are usually served outside on the homestead verandah, while lunch is often a picnic, enjoyed beside peaceful billabongs or under the shade of a magnificent boab tree.
 Dinners are informal and the menu relies heavily on the two exceptional products of the property, namely fresh barramundi (hopefully one you’ve caught yourself) and organic prime beef from the surrounding pastures.

 The guest wing, located only a few metres from the main homestead, consists of 12 double/twin rooms running off a central corridor.
-All of the guest rooms were refurbished in late 2015 and now offer contemporary décor, comfortable beds, air conditioning and ensuite bathrooms.
+All of the guest rooms were refurbished in late 2018 and now offer contemporary décor, comfortable beds, air conditioning and ensuite bathrooms.
 Rooms are serviced daily and have sliding doors access to the lawns surrounding the homestead.